-Careers Information and Guidance (IAG) is provided in school from the end of Year 8 where appropriate and school have a named member of staff who co-ordinates this aspect of the curriculum, working closely with our college to ensure appropriate transition pathways.
+Careers Information and Guidance (IAG) is provided in school in line with guidance and school have a named member of staff who co-ordinates this aspect of the curriculum, working closely with our college to ensure appropriate transition pathways.

 Transition Teams will work closely with students with more complex SEND at 14+.
 All students have a Transition Plan written at their Year 9 review and this details support and strategies that will be put in place to provide family and the young person with the skills and abilities to make informed choices at 16 and beyond.
 This document is reviewed annually.